 There are a number of privately-owned rental apartments and houses in the Village of Gambier and nearby Mount Vernon suitable for faculty.
-Information about College-owned housing is available from the Office of the Vice President for Finance.
+Information about College-owned housing is available from the Manager of Finance Office Operations by calling 740-427-5172.

 All other College-owned residences are available for rental to full-time members of the faculty and administration (or two part-time members who share a full-time position and wish to occupy a single housing unit) according to the following regulations:

 A. Apartments will be rented to members of the faculty and administration in their first year of appointment on a first-come, first-served basis.
 Once assigned, occupancy in a particular unit will be guaranteed for four years.
 If in any year there are more vacancies than first-year appointees who wish College rental housing, other members who are in their first four years of appointment are eligible for assignment on a first-come, first-served basis.

 New members unable to obtain apartment housing in the first year of their appointment will have priority in obtaining housing in their second, third, or fourth years, with the understanding that such rental is available for only the first four years of their appointment.
 After four years of occupancy or fourth year of appointment, whichever comes earlier, the occupant will vacate in favor of more recent appointees.

 B. Current occupants of College-owned apartments whose eligibility for such apartments expires June 30, and who have one or more years remaining of eligibility for College-owned housing, may, if apartments are still available on June 1, be assigned an apartment for one year.
 Priority among persons in this category will be determined by the date of the member's first duly executed contract.
 Those wishing to apply for the above-mentioned consideration should inform the office of the Vice President for Finance, prior to June 1 in the year the current lease expires.